Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 Now lets use that service from the `ProductController`.
 Refactor the controller to use the `ProductService`.

 We want the ProductController to return the proper HTTP responses based on the ReadDataResult from the ProductService.
-The possible HTTP responses we can return in ASP.NET is:
+These are some of the possible HTTP responses we can return in ASP.NET is:

 ```csharp
 OK()